 International engagement privacy notice

 The International Engagement Office is part of the University of Surrey.
 We are registered as a data controller with the Information Commissioner’s Office (our notification number is Z6346945) and we are committed to ensuring that the personal data we process is handled in accordance with data protection legislation.
-We have a named Data Protection Officer, Suzie Mereweather, who can be contacted via email@example.com.
+If you have any questions or need further information, please contact email@example.com.

 One of our responsibilities is to tell you about the different ways we collect and use your personal data.
 This statement provides details about these uses.
 In addition to this statement, you may be given further information about the uses of your personal data when you use certain services offered by the University of Surrey.